sebw/blog.wains.be/content/posts/2020/2020-12-10-smart-doorbell.md

 Also, if you don't own all that stuff already, do you really want to create and run such a complex infrastructure just for your doorbell use case?
 Probably not.

 I happened to own everything already besides the Zigbee gateway and the button, and my server runs 24/7 so that was an inexpensive addition.
 Also I have learned about Zigbee on the way!

+Lastly, make sure that Zigbee devices you buy are compatible with the Conbee 2 gateway.
+You can search here: https://phoscon.de/en/conbee2/compatible

+My button is the `WXKG01LM` model.

 ### Home Assistant